joanfont/goear-dl/README.md

 	http://www.goear.com/listen/2f1b121/confusion-electric-light-orchestra-elo
 	http://www.goear.com/listen/7deba5d/shangri-la-electric-light-orchestra

-If you choosed to download an URL list you can do it in parallel mode.
+If you chose to download an URL list you can do it in parallel mode.
 Use `-p` switch to enable-it:

 	goear-dl -f path/to/song_list.txt -p